Wenger warns Oxlade-Chamberlain exit would do 'big damage' to Arsenal

 "You can see sometimes the fact that he is still in what he has missed when he gets the ball again.
 He works on that and I think he has improved a lot."

-"I think so — that is what I have always had in mind," Wenger said.
+"I think so, that is what I have always had in mind," said Wenger.
 "I played him a few times a few years ago and I think he did well.
 When I didn't play Ozil I had to find a combination with him in central midfield.
 He is offensive.

 "He can lose balls but defensively he is strong in the challenge when he wants to switch on.
 He has that kind of robustness to deal with body to body, which is very important in the Premier League.